Margaret Atwood: Animal rights

-Atwood repeatedly makes observations about the relationship of humans to animals in her works.
-A large portion of the dystopia Atwood creates in Oryx and Crake rests upon the genetic modification and alteration of animals and humans, resulting in hybrids such as pigoons, rakunks, wolvogs, and Crakers, which function to raise questions on the limits and ethics of science and technology, as well as questions on what it means to be human.
+Atwood repeatedly makes observations about the relationships of humans to animals in her works.
+A large portion of the dystopia Atwood creates in Oryx and Crake concerns the genetic modification and alteration of animals and humans, resulting in hybrids such as pigoons, rakunks, wolvogs and Crakers, raising questions on the limits and ethics of science and technology, and on what it means to be human.

 In Surfacing, one character remarks about eating animals: "The animals die that we may live, they are substitute people ...
 And we eat them, out of cans or otherwise; we are eaters of death, dead Christ-flesh resurrecting inside us, granting us life."
 Some characters in her books link sexual oppression to meat-eating and consequently give up meat-eating.
 In The Edible Woman, Atwood's character Marian identifies with hunted animals and cries after hearing her fiancé's experience of hunting and eviscerating a rabbit.
 Marian stops eating meat but then later returns to it.

 In Cat's Eye, the narrator recognizes the similarity between a turkey and a baby.
 She looks at "the turkey, which resembles a trussed, headless baby.
 It has thrown off its disguise as a meal and has revealed itself to me for what it is, a large dead bird."
 In Atwood's Surfacing, a dead heron represents purposeless killing and prompts thoughts about other senseless deaths.

 Atwood is a pescetarian.
 In a 2009 interview she stated that "I shouldn't use the term vegetarian because I'm allowing myself gastropods, crustaceans and the occasional fish.
 Nothing with fur or feathers though".